Data-and-Trust-Alliance/DPS/specification.md

 Management of D&TA’s Data Provenance Standards vocabulary registry is a collaborative and dynamic process.
 We welcome feedback from the broader community to ensure that the vocabulary remains a valuable and accurate resource for all.

 ## Security considerations

+TODO: This section should advise the reader on security or privacy things they should be aware of and for which a user of this specificaiton will need to consider.
+Often it is just a listing of risks that the specification does not address, but for which the specification creates.
+Such as the fact that datasets and metadata are sensitive data and would need to be protected or carefully crafted such that they are not a risk.

+Metadata and the Dataset are data that need to be of quality and trustable to be valuable.... blah blah

 ## Annex